geisa/specification/source/api/networking.rst

 The operating environment is responsible for providing network connectivity between each Application container environment and network interfaces.

-The platform is responsible for both implementing policy (by firewall and forwarding rules), and providing connectivity between these components.
+The platform is responsible for implementing policy (by firewall and forwarding rules), accounting (volume limits), and providing underlying connectivity and routing between these components.

 .. note::